AlessandroStaffolani/tim-dataset-pipeline/README.md

 ### chunks-pipeline pipeline

-- `processed-chunks/internet-<city>-<date>.csv`: for each chunk of the dataset a file is created containing the internet demand aggregated by cell, hour and weekday
+- `processed-chunks/internet-<city>-<date>.csv`: for each chunk of the dataset a file is created containing the internet demand aggregated by cell, hour, and weekday

 Header: